UNDER CONSTRUCTION, I am not finished with it, but feel there is enough meat to start putting it on the web. See this as work in progress.

 I don't know when he got to the Transvaal and how, but he obviously made it.
 The picture on the right shows him as a member of the Theron Scouts ( see the Danie Theron monument above).
 There are two more letters on display, dated 28 March and 4 May 1902, they were sent from the prison camp in Bermuda.
 These are even more difficult to read.
 Thus I don't know where and when he was made prisoner.
 There is mention in the letter that he last saw his mom on the 23 December 1900.

-From a newspaper clipping also on display, we know that from Bermuda he didn't come home but decided to go into exile in North America.
+From a newspaper clipping also on display, we know that he didn't come home from Bermuda but decided to go into exile in North America.
 Eventually he did come back to his home country and joined the South African army.
 He went with Smuts to German South West Africa in 1914/15 and later into German East Africa (Tanganyika).
 The highest rank he obtained was that of major.
-He did get back to civilian life, farming on Rhenosterfontein, which is the farm covering most of the Loskop mountain.
+He did get back to civilian life, farming on Rhenosterfontein, which is the farm covering most of the Losberg mountain.
 In the area he was active in politics, first in the SAP (South African party) and later in the United Party.
 He died at the age of 83, I have no dates, but an estimate would put he year of death in 1963.

 Ref 1: Standard Encyclopedia of Southern Africa, Nasou Limited, 1974